YFZ Ranch

-The Yearning for Zion Ranch, or YFZ Ranch, was a 1700 acre Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) community of as many as 700 people, located near Eldorado in Schleicher County, Texas, United States.
+The Yearning for Zion Ranch, or the YFZ Ranch, was a 1700 acre Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) cult community of as many as 700 people, located near Eldorado in Schleicher County, Texas, United States.
 In April 2014, the State of Texas took physical and legal possession of the property.
+As of 2019, the property was in the process of being sold to the Dallas-based firm ETG Properties LLC, who were already leasing it for use as a military and law enforcement training facility.

-Basic information
+Background

 The YFZ Ranch was situated 45 mi southwest of San Angelo and 4 mi northeast of Eldorado.
 The Ranch was settled by members of the FLDS Church who left Hildale, Utah and Colorado City, Arizona under increasing scrutiny from the media, anti-polygamy activists and law enforcement officials.

 Creation of property

 Speaking in Sunday church services on August 10, 2003, Warren Jeffs declared that the blessings of the priesthood had been removed from the community of Short Creek (Colorado City and Hildale).
 Following the sermon, Jeffs suspended all further religious meetings but continued to allow his followers to pay their tithes and offerings to him.
 He then turned his focus to what he called "lands of refuge": secret communities that he had started to build up.
 Jeffs referred to Yearning for Zion Ranch, one of the lands of refuge, by the code name R17.

 The YFZ Land LLC, through its president, David S. Allred, purchased the ranch in 2003 for $700,000 and quickly began development on the property.
 When he purchased the property, he declared that the buildings would be a corporate hunting retreat.
-Allred stuck with that story even after William Benjamin Johnson, a Hildale man, was alleged to be shooting all the white-tail deer on the ranch and, after an investigation, was fined for hunting without a license.
+Allred stuck with the deceptive story even after William Benjamin Johnson, a Hildale man, was alleged to be shooting all the white-tail deer on the ranch and, after an investigation, was fined for hunting without a license.
 Later, ranch officials disclosed that the hunting retreat description was inaccurate; the buildings were part of the FLDS Church's residential area.